malpanez/ansible-devcontainer-vscode/README.md

 ## Windows Bootstrap

-- Run `scripts/bootstrap-wsl2.ps1` from an elevated PowerShell session to install Windows Terminal, Git, VS Code, PowerShell 7, WSL2 + Ubuntu, your chosen container engine (Docker Desktop by default or Podman via `-UsePodman`), and the VS Code Remote extensions.
+- Run `scripts/bootstrap-windows.ps1` from an elevated PowerShell session to install Windows Terminal, Git, VS Code, PowerShell 7, WSL2 + Ubuntu, your chosen container engine (Docker Desktop by default or Podman via `-ContainerEngine Podman`), and the VS Code Remote extensions.
 - Optional flags: `-SkipDocker`, `-SkipWSL`, `-ProxyUrl`, `-ProxyBypassList`, and `-PersistProxy` for corporate environments.
 The script validates winget availability, configures proxies, and reports any reboot requirements.
 When selecting Podman, use the `-ContainerEngine Podman` switch to avoid Docker Desktop’s commercial licensing requirements.
 - After reboot (if prompted), launch Ubuntu in WSL2, finish the distro bootstrap, clone the repo, and follow the Quick Start.